godatadriven/godatadriven-blog/content/sparkr-just-got-better.md

 #### The %in% operator

-This was definately missing in Spark 1.4 but now you can do more complex queries via the `%in%` operator.
+This was definitely missing in Spark 1.4 but now you can do more complex queries via the `%in%` operator.

 ```
 ddf <- createDataFrame(sqlContext, ChickWeight)